 - Don’t forget the follower.
 Hire a follower — Enchantress, Scoundrel, or Templar — to lend a hand as you go, especially since the follower system revamp.

 - Upgrade your weapon.
 Hit the merchants to get an upgraded weapon.
 Some recommend grabbing the weapon from one of your followers; you can do this, but the merchants may have better options, and you have the gold from your challenge cache.
 Live a little!

 - Extract a power for Kanai’s Cube.
 From there, your biggest priority as you level up is to stay on top of upgrading your weapon.
-First thing, use the challenge cache materials to craft a level 70 rare weapon for your class and upgrade it to legendary with Kanai’s Cube using Recipe 3 (Hope of Cain).
-Then use Recipe 1 (Archive of Tal Rasha) to extract the legendary power and equip it in your Kanai’s Cube.
+First, use the challenge cache materials to craft a level 70 rare weapon for your class and upgrade it to legendary with Kanai’s Cube using Recipe 3 (Hope of Cain).
+Next, use Recipe 1 (Archive of Tal Rasha) to extract the legendary power and equip it in your Kanai’s Cube.
 A boosted ability is yours, right from the onset!

 Remember to check back with your Blacksmith every 5-10 levels.
 You will be able to craft a new weapon for yourself with an impressive damage boost: two-handed items are your best bet on this front.

 Easy leveling for solo players

 There is a known optimal path for leveling in Season — burning through Nephalem rifts in a 4-person group.
 As a solo player, I’ll usually deviate from the optimal party method and level up with the following strategy:

 - After getting Kanai’s Cube, run a Nephalem rift (or two) to hit level 10.